storageos/storageos.github.io/_includes/troubleshoot/issues/lio-init.md

 ```

 ### Reason:
-It indicates that since the Linux open source SCSI drivers are not enabled, StorageOS cannot start.
+This indicates that since the Linux open source SCSI drivers are not enabled,
-The StorageOS DaemonSet enables the required kernel modules from the host system.
-If you are seeing these errors is
+StorageOS cannot start.
+The StorageOS DaemonSet enables the required kernel
+modules from the host system.
+If you are seeing these errors is because that
-because that container couldn't load the modules.
+container couldn't load the modules.

 ### Doublecheck
 Check the logs of the init container.